bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 * dependency injection
   * orderly shutdown
 * streaming
-* debugging - ".debug"; sometimes stacktraces don't make sense, but this seems to improve with newer ZIO releases (e.g. 2.0.2 vs. 2.0.5)
+* debugging - ".debug"; sometimes stacktraces don't make sense (see https://github.com/svroonland/zio-kinesis/issues/797), but this seems to improve with newer ZIO releases (e.g. 2.0.2 vs. 2.0.5)
 * testing
 * pitfalls
   * all effects have to compose eventually into a single effect, runnable from `run`